Anant-mishra1729/Hash-hunt/README.md

 <br />

-## How Image hashing works with fast search on Images ?
+## How does Image hashing work with the fast search on Images?

-* Hash value of input images is calculated using (Phash, Dhash, Ahash) algorithm.
+* The Hash value of input images is calculated using (Phash, Dhash, Ahash) algorithm.
-* This hash value and it's corresponding image is stored in database.
+* This hash value and its corresponding image are stored in a database.
-* **VPTree** or **KD-Tree** can be used to store hashvalues of images on the based of hamming distance between them.
+* **VPTree** or **KD-Tree** can be used to store hash values of images on the based hamming distance between them.
-* On searching particular image it's hash value is calculated which is then passed to KD-Tree/VP-Tree, it finds related images based on the hamming distance between calculated hash and stored hash values.
+* On searching a particular image its hash value is calculated which is then passed to KD-Tree/VP-Tree, it finds related images based on the hamming distance between calculated hash and stored hash values.

 ## Getting Started